-Have a Clear Timeline Begin by thinking about what you want to accomplish and jot your thoughts down.
+Begin by thinking about what you want to accomplish and jot down your thoughts.
 Aim to have a completed first draft by the middle of the month.
-Have one or two of your key people look over it and make any necessary revisions, but remember to not complicate your plan.
-By the end of the month, you should have a completed final draft so that you can begin rolling it out to employees by the second week of January.
+Have one or two of your key people look over it and make any necessary revisions.
+Remember, don’t complicate your plan.
+By the end of the month, you should have a completed final draft.
+Then it’s time to begin rolling it out to employees by the second week of January.

-Determine What You Will Accomplish Some things to consider when trying to come up with goals to accomplish for the new year would be sales, profit and geographical footprint.
+Take a hard look at sales, profit and geographical footprint.
 Could you be looking to expand in the locations you service, or are you looking to increase your market share?
 Maybe you want to expand on the services you provide or products you manufacture?
 You’ll also need to determine if any outside changes like tariffs, fuel increases, potential wage increases, interest rate hikes, or union issues will affect your business in any way.
-If so, make sure to create a flexible plan to account for these changes accordingly.
+If so, make sure to create a flexible plan to account for these changes.